 What Is Hampdenfest?

-HampdenFest began as a local community event, but in recent years has evolved into a neighborhood arts festival that draws visitors, as well as local residents, to enjoy the community of merchants on and around West 36th Street.
-Sponsored by the Hampden Village Merchants Association, in partnership with The Hampden Family Center, HampdenFest 2009 will feature 3 stages of music and art performances, an activity area for the kids, an emerging artists exhibit and a film festival.
-This is all ensconced within four blocks of arts and crafts vendors, antiques, and other wares from a wide range of merchants and artists.
-Hampden itself boasts nearly two hundred local businesses including shops like Atomic Books, Charlotte Elliott, In Watermelon Sugar, Mud and Metal, and Kiss and Make Up, which are consistently listed in Baltimore Magazine and the City Paper's "Best of Baltimore."
+HampdenFest began as a local community event organized by the Hampden Village Merchants Association and the Hampden Community Council, but in recent years has evolved into a neighborhood arts and music festival that draws visitors, as well as local residents, to enjoy the community of merchants on and around West 36th Street.
+HampdenFest features three stages of music and art performances, an activity area for kids, as well as four blocks of arts and crafts vendors and other wares from a wide range of merchants and artists.
+Hampden itself has hundreds of local businesses which are consistently listed in Baltimore Magazine and The Baltimore Sun's Best of Baltimore.

 The festival is also sponsored by many local community leaders and merchants, working to encourage the continued improvement and economic vitality of our neighborhood and the arts.